Skip to main content

 Align Marketing Strategies Across Teams

-To maximize the benefits of using Accoil, follow these steps to set up and utilize your engagement Profiles effectively.
+To maximize the benefits of using Accoil, follow these steps to set up and utilize your Customer Health profiles effectively.

 Step

-Gives you a clear view of the accounts and users you want to monitor.
+Get a clear picture of the accounts and users you want to monitor.
+See their health scores, track engagement trends, and assess the overall well-being of your customer base.

 • Adoption rate